 About: This food by Purina Pro Plan is designed to support your canine’s kidneys, while still providing the nutrition you’d want and a great taste he deserves.
 Like most other kidney-friendly formulas, this food features reduced sodium, phosphorus, and protein content.

-A grain-inclusive recipe, this dry food is packed with vitamins and antioxidants to promote immune health, and features flavor-boosting ingredients like liver flavor.
+A grain-inclusive recipe, this dry food is packed with vitamins and antioxidants to promote immune function in dogs, and features flavor-boosting ingredients like liver flavor.

 - 12.5% minimum protein content

 - Limited sodium content to support kidney health